sjbeckett/weighted-modularity-LPAwbPLUS/README.md

 These are based on the LPAb+ algorithm of Liu & Murata, 2010 for use on bipartite/two-mode networks.
 The algorithm has been modified such that the weighted modularity of a network can be found (note that the result is equivalent to that found by the LPAb+ algorithm if the network is binary).
 Code is currently available for Julia, MATLAB/Octave and R langauges.

-For details of the methods please [view the draft paper](https://github.com/sjbeckett/weighted-modularity-LPAwbPLUS/blob/master/paper/weightedModularityDraft.pdf?raw=true) (in the 'paper' directory).
+For details of the methods please [view the draft paper](https://github.com/sjbeckett/weighted-modularity-LPAwbPLUS/blob/master/paper/weightedModularityDraft.pdf?raw=true) (in the 'paper' directory), or in Beckett, 2016.

-This work is now published and can be found in :

-Beckett S.J.
-2016.
-[Improved community detection in weighted bipartite networks](http://dx.doi.org/10.1098/rsos.140536).
-Royal Society Open Science 3: 140536.

 Usage